vmware-tanzu/tanzu-framework/pkg/v1/providers/tests/clustergen/README.md

 cross-provider changes, pay special attention to whether the changes affected the expected number of providers and versions.

-### Balancing test coverage with the number of test cases.
+### Balancing test coverage with the number of test cases

 When introducing **optional** args/config variables, one should avoid modifying the main set of param model files (those name cluster_(infratype).model), which